f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab7.rst

    .. image:: ../images/image53.png

 #.
-While the configuration is being pushed, you will see a "Syncing" icon display in the middle:
+While the configuration is being pushed, you will see a **Syncing** icon display in the middle:

    .. image:: ../images/image54.png

 #.
-Once the ConfigSync process is complete, your BIG-IPs should indicate an "In Sync" state, and be in an Active / Standby cluster
+Once the ConfigSync process is complete, your BIG-IPs should indicate an **In Sync** state, and be in an Active / Standby cluster

 #.
 Verify the sync state: